teopost/MyNotes/how_install_sentry.md

     Perhaps someone more knowledgable can leave a comment and suggest the best way to start the service automatically on reboot.

+If somebody want to create an admin account using command line use the following command:

+    sentry --config=.sentry/sentry.conf.py createsuperuser
+    sentry --config=.sentry/sentry.conf.py repair --owner=<some_username>

 Update
 ---
 I set up supervisor as recommend in the comments and the docs to keep sentry runny (though it has never crashed, it does make restarting easier)